Cannabis stocks on the ASX: The Ultimate Guide

 Melbourne-based Cannvalate, which has plans to become Australia’s largest cannabis cultivation hub, completed a Series A $4 million raise in October 2018 and has plans to IPO later this year.

 According to FreshLeaf Analytics’ research, the patient market in Australia is expected to grow at a rate of about 9% per month to result in 15,000-20,000 new patients in 2019.

 Based on its current market forecast models (which assume no major regulatory change during the year), the firm is expecting annual product revenue in the Australian legal medicinal cannabis market to reach about $43 million by 2020.

 Big companies getting involved

-Cannabis is going mainstream too – Constellation Brands, the parent company behind Corona, Modelo, Svedka, and many other alcoholic drinks recently bought a 9.9 per cent stake in leading Canadian cannabis company Canopy Growth for US$191 million and is going to experiment with cannabis infused drinks.
+Cannabis is going mainstream too – Constellation Brands, the parent company behind the Corona and Modelo beer brands and Svedka vodka, recently became the largest shareholder of leading Canadian cannabis company Canopy Growth Corp and has plans to experiment with cannabis-infused drinks.

 On the medical side, cannabis trials are aiming to address diseases in which treatments are measured in the many billions of dollars each year.